oisinwm/python-blackjack/README.md

 # python-blackjack
-A game of Blackjack (21) written in Python 3
+A simple game of Blackjack (21) written in Python 3.6.1

 Required libraries: itertools, random, time